MicrosoftDocs/fabric-docs/docs/data-explorer/jupyter-notebook.md

 ## Device Code authentication

-1. Paste the **Query endpoint URI** that you copied in [Create a Kusto database](#create-a-kusto-database).
-Use this instead of the placeholder cluster URL.
+1. Paste the **Query endpoint URI** of your database.
+This can be found in the [Database details](create-database.md#database-details) page.
+Use this URI instead of the placeholder cluster text.
 Change the placeholder database name to **NYCtaxi**.

     :::image type="content" source="media/jupyter-notebook/paste-query-uri.png" alt-text="Screenshot of code cell showing the database name and query URI.
 The query URI and database name are highlighted.":::

 1. Run the cell.
-1. Copy the code that appears.
+1. Copy the authentication code.

     :::image type="content" source="media/jupyter-notebook/copy-code.png" alt-text="Screenshot of code cell showing authentication code.
 The Copy to clipboard button is highlighted.":::